jncraton/csc710-perl-tcl/tcl.md

 [Information from https://en.wikipedia.org/wiki/Tcl]

-Here is the example code:
+Below is the requested example script.
+It is also available directly as [PROG1.tcl](PROG1.tcl).

 ```tcl